Obagi Hydroquinone Cream

 Where to Get Obagi Hydroquinone in the UK

 Obagi’s hydroquinone products are prescription-only in the UK, and it’s essential to use them under the supervision of a skincare professional.
 At City Skin Clinic, we offer virtual consultations through our Virtual Clinic, where one of our doctors can assess your skin and provide the most suitable Obagi Hydroquinone cream.
-They may also recommend other products such as Tretinoin cream that they think may be beneficial to treat your hyperpigmentation.
+They may also recommend other products such as Tretinoin cream that they think may be beneficial when combined to treat your hyperpigmentation.
 Following your virtual consultation, your doctor, will also create a bespoke skincare routine for you to help you get the best outcomes from your products.
-They will then send the hydroquinone directly to you and monitor your progress virtually.
+Once you’ve received your treatment, they will monitor your progress virtually.

 Our expert doctor will design a bespoke Obagi Skincare program for you to follow.
 The cost of the consultation will be deducted from any skincare purchase.